Target level of study

 During the final project review, in the presence of the client, the group of students will present these results.

-Prototype production and qualification
+Prototype development and qualification

 ECTS